bebatut/galaxy-training-material-stats/results/metagenomics.md

     - Clarity and background details (*2018-10-19 00:00:00*)
     - How  simply and clearly the steps have been put (*2019-02-21 00:00:00*)
     - Clear explanations of the tools; helpful workflow; I think the Hand On opportunities and prompt questions are really beneficial. (*2019-03-12 00:00:00*)
+    - I liked how clear it was and how it described what the output files from each part were and where they were being used later on. (*2020-05-12 00:00:00*)
   - Con:
     - Using the mock community.
 More light on rationale (*2018-09-17 00:00:00*)
     - Need a step on how to remove barcodes, adapters and primers from raw FASTAq sequences (*2018-10-19 00:00:00*)
     - Descriptions of which files to use were not always clear enough for me to determine which one to use.
 The justification of some selections for tool options could be expanded on, or additional links to papers noted where appropriate. (*2019-03-12 00:00:00*)
+    - For a beginner like  myself it is difficult to figure out how to actually graph some of the plots.
+I could not get the venn diagram or heatmap to plot and it would be nice to see some instruction on how to plot the NMDS/PCoA plots etc (*2020-05-12 00:00:00*)

 - **16S Microbial Analysis with mothur**
   - Pro: